-This concept is more than a fluffy catchphrase — when taken seriously, customer delight is the force behind lifelong customers.
+Customer delight is more than a fluffy catchphrase — when taken seriously, thoughtful customer delight ideas are the force behind lifelong customers.

 Going above and beyond to create impeccable shopping experiences leaves a powerful impression on your buyers.
 Feeling appreciated, customers are driven to return to your business and continue making purchases.